Feirell/speed-test-osn/README.md

 2. change the osn path

-    Open the package.json and change the osn-path to your local installtion
+    Open the package.json and change the osn-path to your local installation

 3. npm install